The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds: Limitations and further directions

-We conclude with a final question. \begin{quest} Is there an $L$-space $Y$ which is not a minimal $L$-space?
+Regarding the limitations of our methods, the following is also a natural question. \begin{quest} Is there an $L$-space $Y$ which is not a minimal $L$-space?
 In other words, is there an $L$-space $Y$, such that for each choice of metric, the Seiberg-Witten equations admit irreducible solutions? \end{quest}

-By constrast, the construction of \cite{Fro} shows that there is always a metric for which the equations admit irreducible solutions.
+By contrast, the construction of \cite{Fro} shows that there is always a metric for which the equations admit irreducible solutions.